Scranton Library Art Walking Tour

 Artwork 33 is located above file cabinets to the left of the administrative offices.

-33) Pal Svensson – Double Sky #1, 2005
+33) PAL SVENSSON – Double Sky #1, 2005

-Pal Svensson is one of Sweden’s leading artists and has an extended experience in public art working with planners and architects.
+Pal Svensson is one of Sweden’s leading artists and has extensive experience in public art working with planners and architects.
 He has made 40 public commissions, won over 15 competitions, and is represented in the collections of the Gothenburg Museum of Art and Adelphi University, New York.
 Svensson is mainly known for his sculptures, especially his public works.
 He is renowned for his sculptural work in stone, steel, and glass.
 “Double Sky #1” is one of his very rare two-dimensional artworks.

 Continue to the small hallway on the right-hand side, where you will see Artwork 34, along with other artwork donated separately by local artists.

-34) Ernesto Chorao – Interior with Still Life on Coffee Table, 1983 (see previous bio)
+34) ERNESTO CHORAO – Interior with Still Life on Coffee Table, 1983 (see previous bio)

 Artwork 35 is located in Study Room B. It can be viewed through the window.
 A closer viewing may be possible if the room is not in use.

-35) Monte Nagler – Reeds Patterns, 1988 (see previous bio)
+35) MONTE NAGLER – Reeds Patterns, 1988 (see previous bio)

 Continue towards the window seating area where you will find Artworks 36 and 37.
 Looking over this area also gives a good view of Artwork 22: “Quiet Night” by Dona Nelson.